Family Violence; Unlawful Assault

 Location: Frankston Magistrates Court

-- The maximum penalty for unlawful assault is a fine of 15 penalty units (approximately $2400) or imprisonment of three (3) months (Please be aware this is very different to common law assault, to understand the difference between common assault and common law assault).
+- The maximum penalty for unlawful assault (AKA common assault) is a fine of 15 penalty units (approximately $2400) or imprisonment of three (3) months (Please be aware this is very different to common law assault, to understand the difference between common assault and common law assault).

 Our client and his wife had been married for 6 years and they shared a child together.

 One morning, the couple had been arguing whilst our client was completing some household duties.
 Some nasty comments were exchanged and our client asked his wife to give him some space.
 The comments continued and our client eventually pushed his wife twice in an attempt to get her leave him alone.
 Their child was not present during the altercation.

 Our client’s wife called the police to attend at the home.

 Once police attended, our client was interviewed in relation to a charge of unlawful assault.
 He made full admissions to pushing his wife during the field interview.
 He was advised that he may be charged.